 Nutrients: Although colostrum is produced in smaller quantities compared to mature breast milk, it is rich in nutrients such as proteins, vitamins, minerals, and carbohydrates.
 These nutrients provide essential nourishment to support the newborn's growth and development.

 Laxative Effect: Colostrum has a mild laxative effect, which helps the newborn pass meconium (the first stool) and promotes the excretion of bilirubin, reducing the risk of jaundice.
-Colostrum is gradually replaced by mature breast milk within a few days after childbirth.
+Within a few days following childbirth, colostrum is gradually succeeded by mature breast milk.
 The composition of breast milk evolves to meet the nutritional needs of the growing infant, transitioning from colostrum to transitional milk and eventually mature milk.